riskframe/ai-rmm/framework/govern-2.3.md

 [//]: # (SOFTWARE LICENSE)
 [//]: # (This file is part of AI-RMM, which is distributed under GNU General Public License V3.
 See LICENSE.txt to get a full copy.)

+## Govern 2.3
-## Govern 2.3: Executive leadership of the organization takes responsibility for decisions about risks associated with AI system development and deployment.
+> Executive leadership of the organization takes responsibility for decisions about risks associated with AI system development and deployment. [@playbook]

 ### Govern 2.3.1.
 Establish an AI Risk Management Leadership Council.